 D-4 Fixed water resource

-A fixed water resource such as a hydrant, reservoir or well can be used as a water resource for a TDP.
+A fixed water resource such as a hydrant, reservoir, water tank or well can be used as a water resource for a TDP.
 A multi-drinking water tap should be connected to the water resource to enable more efficient drinking water distribution for users, see figure D.3.
-In this case there is no need for replenishment.
+This case may or may not need a replenishment.